Chaitu-Boss/Customer-Churn-ANN-classification/README.md

 **pip install -r requirements.txt**

-Then run this command to run the app Locally
+Then use this command to run the app Locally

 **streamlit run app.py**